sisoje/ExtensionMock/README.md

-# PopMock macro - needs swift 5.10 toolchain for nested protocols
+# PopMock Macro - Requires Swift 5.10 Toolchain for Nested Protocols

-The good old way of writing clean code is:
+The traditional approach to writing clean and testable code involves a few repetitive steps:
-- you write a protocol
+- Write a protocol.
-- you write implementation
+- Implement the protocol.
-- you implement a mock for the test
+- Create a mock based on the protocol for testing.
-- when you change a function signature in any of the 3 places you need to update it on other 2 places.
+- When you change a method signature in one place, you must update the other two accordingly.

-Should we really do this all boilerplate by hand and look at it sitting there in the code?

-What if we focus on the REAL implementation and let the macro do the rest.
+Does maintaining all this boilerplate by hand and having it clutter up our code sound ideal?
+What if we could concentrate on the actual implementation and let automation take care of the rest?

-Writing super clean code with a macro:
+With the PopMock macro, you can embrace a cleaner code-writing process:
-- you implement a piece of functionality as an extension of your real class
+- Implement your functionality within an extension of the actual class.
-- macro will generate a nested protocol
+- The macro automatically generates the relevant nested protocol.
-- macro will generate a nested mock class
+- The macro creates a nested mock class to accompany it.
-- when you change function signature in the only one real implementation you have, then protocol and mock updates automatically.
+- Now, whenever you alter the method signature in the real implementation, the protocol and mock are updated automatically.

 # POP & Mock

-Most projects use one protocol conformance per class.
-This is swift.
-We can write as many extensions as we want.
-And we will.
-SOLID principles at work.

-That is why we do a POP mock with nested protocols.
+In many Swift projects, a single class might conform to one protocol.
+But Swift allows us the flexibility to write as many extensions as we wish—which is precisely what we will do, adhering to SOLID principles.

+That’s where our PopMock comes into play, with its nested protocols for a clean POP mock setup.

 ### Example Code - Original